whatmough/CHIPKIT/README.md

 ## Authors

-This project was developed at Harvard University to support a number of generations of research test chips.
+The material in this project was developed at the [VLSI and Architecture group](https://vlsiarch.eecs.harvard.edu/) at Harvard University to support many generations of research test chips.

 [Paul Whatmough](https://www.linkedin.com/in/paul-whatmough-2062729/), Arm Research, Boston, MA